 Walking is a significant source of your tortoise’s daily exercise.

 Tortoises need to move frequently to:

-While your tortoise should have a large enough enclosure to roam around in, taking your pet tortoise for a walk is a great way to allow it to explore new, interesting areas.
+While your tortoise should have a large enough enclosure to roam around, taking your pet tortoise for a walk is a great way to allow it to explore new, interesting areas.

 Because tortoises are slow-moving, you don’t need to use a leash.
 However, doing so gives you further control over where they travel and what they do.

-It’s not safe to walk your tortoise out in the open as there are too many stressors, including other animals, people, cars, and unfamiliar sights and sounds.
+Walking your tortoise out in the open is unsafe as there are too many stressors, including other animals, people, cars, and unfamiliar sights and sounds.

 Instead, allow your tortoise to walk around your yard or outdoor space while supervised.
 To prevent them from traveling where they shouldn’t, block access using wooden planks or other materials to guide your tortoise’s journey.

 Your tortoise won’t need to be out for long, and an hour is enough time to stretch its legs and enjoy roaming new surroundings.
 If a yard or outdoor space is unsuitable, allow them to roam in a tortoise-proofed room instead.

 Can You Let Your Tortoise Walk Around the House?